Crime in South Africa: Explosives

 Organised crime syndicates smuggle blasting cartridges across South Africa's borders, especially from Zimbabwe, and their unsuspecting mules deliver these to criminals.
 The explosives are used to bomb ATMs, rob cash-in-transit vehicles, for illegal mining operations, or more recently as a tool of extortion during robberies.
 The Explosives Act of 2003 and its supporting regulations have not been implemented as of 2021, and law enforcement relies on the outdated Act 26 of 1956 and regulations that were only superficially updated since 1972.
-These don't place mandatory obligations on tracking and tracing of explosives, meaning that legal consumers are not prosecuted when their explosives are lost or stolen.
+These regulations do not place mandatory obligations on tracking and tracing of explosives, meaning that legal consumers are not prosecuted when their explosives are lost or stolen.

 Illegal mining

 Illegal mining is most prevalent in Gauteng, Mpumalanga, Limpopo, North West and the Free State.
 It shows an upward trend and is inter-related with organised crime and money laundering.
 Thousands of disused or active mines attract illegal miners, also known as zama zamas, due to unanswered socio-economic inequalities.
 The estimated 30,000 illegal miners are organised by some 200 criminal syndicates (as of 2022) which infiltrate industrial gold mines, where they employ violent means and exploitative working conditions.
-Losses in sales, tax revenue and royalties are said to amount to 21 billion rand per annum, while physical infrastructure and public safety are compromised.
-Output in excess of 14 billion rand of gold per annum has been channeled to international markets via neighbouring countries.
-The greater part, over 34 tons of gold between 2012–16, was smuggled to Dubai, UAE.
+Losses in sales, tax revenue and royalties are said to amount to R21 billion per annum, while physical infrastructure and public safety are compromised.
+Output in excess of R14 billion of gold per annum has been channeled to international markets via neighbouring countries.
+The greater part, over 34 tons of gold between 2012 and 2016, was smuggled to Dubai, UAE.
+At times construction contractors rent out their haul trucks and excavators to syndicates who then proceed with open-cast mining in contravention of the Environmental Act.
+Mining companies which operate from no fixed address may also submit fraudulent applications for mining licences, by for instance plagiarizing the required EIA.

+Unregistered operators of precious metal refineries are charged with illegal possession of unwrought precious metals under the Precious Metals Act, cyanide pollution under the Environmental Act, and their equipment and raw materials are seized.
 The Mineral and Petroleum Resources Development Act of 2002 acknowledges artisanal miners, but an overhaul of the act has been proposed.
 The Council for Geoscience and Department of Mineral Resources are jointly responsible for rehabilitating the 6,000 abandoned mines in South Africa (600 around Johannesburg alone).
 They are barely making headway, and don't expect to close all abandoned shafts before 2039.

-At times construction contractors rent out their haul trucks and excavators to syndicates who then proceed with open-cast mining in contravention of the National Environmental Management Act.
-Mining companies which operate from no fixed address, may also submit fraudulent applications for mining licences, by for instance plagiarizing the required environmental impact assessment (EIA).
-Unregistered operators of precious metal refineries are charged with illegal possession of unwrought precious metals under the Precious Metals Act, cyanide pollution under the Environmental Act, and their equipment and raw materials are seized.
+Meanwhile, manpower and resources of the Border Management Authority (BMA) will be diverted to combat well-armed illegal miners.